-Only once during the Pete Gillen era has UVa held more than five opponents to 60 or fewer points in a game and that was six times during the 1998-99 season (Gillen's first at Virginia).
+By holding Florida State to 55 points, it marked the second time during the Pete Gillen era UVa has held six opponents to 60 or fewer points in game.
+The Cavaliers held six foes to 60 or fewer points in the 1998-99 season (Gillen's first at Virginia).

-Since holding its first five opponents to 60 or less points, UVa's last 11 opponents have averaged 82.2 points per game.
-The Cavaliers have only held one opponent under 77 points and that was Furman (Dec.
-8) with 67 points.
+Since holding its first five opponents to 60 or less points, UVa's last 16 opponents have averaged 81.8 points per game.
+The Cavaliers have only held three opponents under 77 points and they were Furman (Dec.
+8) with 67 points, NC State (Feb.
+5) with 62 points, and Florida State (Feb.
+9) with 55 points.
+Prior to holding NC State to 62 points, UVa's previous 14 opponents had averaged 85.1 points per game.